jooptodon/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

 don't remember where I originally heard it: That whiteness is not a culture.
 Which is to say, whiteness is only about power.
 It doesn't have folk music, or a traditional cuisine.
 There is no traditional ceremonial dress or religious practice.
-There is not culture of whiteness that isn't actually a culture of white supremacy.
+There is no culture of whiteness that isn't actually a culture of white supremacy
+—American "whiteness" is an ersatz collection of traditions pretending to be a culture.

 Since whiteness was forged out of a common European identity (which, go research some about why the idea of "Europe" is, itself, racist), it also means that the